theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 ![](20221007_235027.png)

-And you have successfully created a pull request.
+And your pull request was successfully created.

 ## GitHub Desktop vs. GitHub CLI

-**GitHub Desktop** is a great tool for beginners who it difficult to navigate the command line interface.
-It offers beautiful and specific buttons for every Git command so that the need for the command is never felt.
+For new users who find it challenging to use the command line interface, **GitHub Desktop** is a fantastic tool.
+It provides lovely and precise buttons for each Git command, so that the need for the command line is never felt.

-**GitHub CLI** is a terminal interface.
-The GitHub CLI allows you interact with your code, carry out tasks relating to pull requests, issues, and other GitHub tasks right in your terminal.
+The **GitHub CLI** is a terminal interface.
+Using the GitHub CLI, you can interact with your code and perform actions related to pull requests, issues, and other GitHub tasks directly in your terminal.

 ## Conclusion
-Learning to use Git and GitHub can be overwhelming but it is a very rewarding skill.
-The purpose of this article is to help you understand the concept of Git and GitHub.
+Learning to use Git and GitHub can be overwhelming, but it is a very rewarding skill.
+This article's goal is to make GitHub and the Git concept more clear to you.
 Now, it is time to explore these things yourself.
 All the best!